aleusai/cytoscape-tree-editor/README.md

 To use the app do the following:

-1) npm -i
+1) npm install --force (the force flag is required for those packages that are not yet compatible with the latest react version, this will be resolved eventually)

+2) npm run build --profile; npm run postbuild  (development build, you can also run the production build in case)

-2) python3 main.py
+3) python3 main.py

-3) Open the browser at localhost:5000
+4) Open the browser at localhost:5000

 Please note that the security/production environment of Flask is not addressed in this repository, and it should be run with e.g. Nginx and Gunicorn.